Latvian Railways: Corporate policy

 The mission of the Latvijas dzelzceļš Group is to safely, efficiently and sustainably manage and develop Latvia’s railway infrastructure, while providing competitive railway and logistics services that serve in the interests of the Latvian national economy and society.

 The vision of the Latvijas dzelzceļš Group is to become an efficient, competitive company providing high added value to customers by responding flexibly to changes in the transport sector.

-Latvijas dzelzceļš is one of the largest employers in Latvia - employees who have been working for the company for several generations are its foundation.
-A professional team of railwaymen allows the Group to achieve its goals, adapt to market changes and work in conditions of high competition, while ensuring a consistently high level of traffic safety.
+Latvijas dzelzceļš is one of the largest employers in Latvia – employees who have been working for the company for several generations are its foundation.
+A professional team of railway personnel allows the Group to achieve its goals, adapt to market changes and work in conditions of high competition, while ensuring a consistently high level of traffic safety.

 Since 2016 Latvijas dzelzceļš has been preparing a sustainability report, which was initially prepared based on the international GRI (Global Reporting Initiative) guidelines, but since 2018 the report has been prepared taking into account the basic requirements of the GRI standard.
 An independent audit company provides its conclusion on the annual report.
 All sustainability reports are available at: parskati.ldz.lv.